 F-1 Visa and Immigration Information

 As an F-1 student, you will often hear the phrase “maintaining status” because it is very important!
 Maintaining status means that you are doing everything you are supposed to do to keep your records up-to-date in the SEVIS database.
-The document below explains how the process works, as well as your responsibilities as a student:

 - If you are on OPT, you are required to report to ISS if you have moved and/or changed employers within 10 days of the change.